 Suppression as Promotion

-The Da Vinci Code became the highest-grossing film of 2006.
+The Da Vinci Code grossed more than $750 million worldwide — the second-biggest film of 2006, behind only a Pirates of the Caribbean sequel.
 You probably know what helped: the Vatican denounced it.
 The Catholic Church issued official statements.
 Bishops across multiple countries called for boycotts.
 In France, Catholic groups petitioned for an outright ban.

 None of it worked.
 More precisely: all of it worked, just not in the direction they intended.